achraf-jeday/Drupal-11-Maidenov-Passwords/web/modules/custom/maidenov_user_api/README.md

 - **Label**: Packing Key
 - **Type**: String (255 characters)
 - **Required**: No
-- **Description**: Hashed encryption/decryption key for secure password storage
+- **Description**: Hashed master key used by the frontend to encrypt/decrypt confidential password data

+**Security Model**:
+- The packing key itself is **never stored in plain text**
+- Only a **one-way hash** (Bcrypt/Argon2) is stored in Drupal
+- The hash is used to **validate** the user's key, not to decrypt data
+- The actual encryption/decryption happens **client-side** in the React frontend
+- This ensures that even with database access, passwords cannot be decrypted without the user's packing key

 The field is automatically:
 - Hidden from registration forms
-- Stored as a hashed value (using Drupal's password hasher)
+- Stored as a hashed value (using Drupal's password hasher - same as user passwords)
-- Available on user edit form (see below)
+- Available on user edit form with password-style protection (see below)

 ## Backend User Edit Form Integration